syalexandra/CSVease/README.md

 ## Algorithm Overview:

 We generate the python code by walking through the abstract syntax tree, we start from the root of the tree, generate code for each subtrees first, then apply the parent operator to combine the subtrees together.
 For example, the assignment statement will first evaluate the first child which is an identifier, then evaluate the second child which is a more complicated statement, then combine them together with equal (=) sign into the python code.
+Before the final step of code generation, it will go through the optimization phase and simplify the lines of code needed for the final result.

 ## Error Propogation: